Medical Billing

 3. Coding of Diagnosis, Procedures and Modifiers

-After patient check-out, a medical biller is responsible for translating the report from the visit into diagnosis and procedure codes.
-He or she then performs charge validation and creates a superbill, which is an itemized form that details services provided to a patient and submitted to a payer for reimbursement.
+After patient check-out, the next step is translating the report from the visit into diagnosis and procedure codes.
+This includes charge validation and creation of a superbill, an itemized form that details services provided to a patient.
+It is thereafter submitted to a payer for reimbursement.

 4. Claim submission

-The process of submitting a claim to insurance companies for reimbursement.
-This includes preparing and submitting a claim form, along with supporting documentation such as codes and charge information.
+The claim includes supporting documentation such as codes and charge information.
+It is then submitted to insurance companies for reimbursement.
 Claim submissions must be accurate and complete to ensure timely reimbursement.

 5. Insurance verification